Skip to main content

 Early consultation

-Prior to lodging a modification request, the proponent should consult with the department to identify the issues to be addressed and the need for any community engagement.
+Prior to lodging a modification request, the proponent must consult with the Department to identify the issues to be addressed and the need for any community engagement.

 Prepare modification report